MIF++ is the cross-departmental network of MIF collaborators at the University of Liverpool

 - Title.
 Complete isometry invariants of periodic lattices in dimensions 2 and 3.

 - Abstract.
 Motivated by crystal structures determined in a rigid form, we study lattices up to rigid motion or isometry, which is a composition of translations, rotations and reflections.
 The resulting Lattice Isometry Space (LISP) consists of infinitely many isometry classes of lattices.
-In dimensions 2 and 3, we parameterise this continuous space by root forms (consisting of three and six numbers) and introduce new metrics on root forms satisfying all metric axioms and continuity under perturbations.
-These parameterisations help visualise hundreds of thousands of crystal lattices in the Cambridge Structural Database.
+In dimensions 2 and 3, we parametrise this continuous space by root forms (consisting of three and six numbers) and introduce new metrics on root forms satisfying all metric axioms and continuity under perturbations.
+These parametrisations help visualise hundreds of thousands of crystal lattices in the Cambridge Structural Database.
 The talk is based on the dimension 2 and dimension 3 papers with Matt Bright and Andy Cooper.

 - 9 July 2021 14.00-15.00 UK time.